Gluing Branes, I

 The degenerations we study in this paper are in some sense the simplest ones, and they do not exhaust the list of possibilities.
 It would be of interest to get some kind of classification of the allowed degenerations.
 We also emphasize that our discussion applies to holomorphic branes generally, whether they appear in the context of $F$-theory, the heterotic string or perturbative type IIb.
 In fact, much of the story also appears to work for $A$-branes.
 This looks particularly promising for $M$-theory phenomenology, as one may try to construct models with bulk matter and classical Yukawa couplings.
 Until now, Yukawa couplings in such models were induced by instanton effects, and thus rather small.

 \newsubsection{D-terms}

-We would also like to take the opportunity to address some questions involving the $D$-terms.
+We would also like to take the opportunity to address some questions involving the $D$-terms in $F$-theory.
 One issue which has bothered us for some time is an apparent discrepancy between the $D$-term equations in the worldvolume and the space-time descriptions.
 In the space-time description, Becker and Becker \cite{Becker:1996gj} found that for smooth Calabi-Yau four-folds the $D$-terms are given by a primitiveness condition, viz. $J \wedge G = 0$.
-Although the geometries of interest for engineering gauge theories are not smooth, one might have hoped that some version of this equation holds for singular Calabi-Yau four-folds, by first resolving and then taking a limit.
-However in the brane worldvolume description, solutions to the $D$-term equations correspond to Higgs bundles that are stable.
-These conditions are manifestly not equivalent, because primitiveness is a closed condition and stability is an open condition.
+Although the geometries of interest for engineering gauge theories are not smooth, one might have thought that some version of this equation holds for singular Calabi-Yau four-folds, by first resolving and then taking a limit.

+However there are several problems with this idea.
+In interesting cases, the resolution of the four-fold can be obstructed by the background three-form field.
+Furthermore in the brane worldvolume description, solutions to the $D$-term equations correspond to Higgs bundles that are stable.
+This condition is manifestly not equivalent to $J \wedge G = 0$, because primitiveness is a closed condition and stability is an open condition.
 (More precisely, the correct condition is poly-stability, which is locally closed and therefore still inequivalent).
-Furthermore, the Fayet-Iliopoulos parameters in $F$-theory are given by expressions of the form $\int G \wedge J \wedge \omega$, which we would expect could be non-zero.
-But then we clearly cannot impose $J \wedge G = 0$.
+And as a related problem, the Fayet-Iliopoulos parameters in $F$-theory are given by expressions of the form $\int G \wedge J \wedge \omega$, which we would expect could be non-zero in regimes where the supergravity approach of \cite{Becker:1996gj} does not apply.
+But then we clearly should not impose $J \wedge G = 0$.
 So what is then the correct version of the $D$-term equation on a Calabi-Yau four-fold?

-As discussed in section \ref{hEinsteinMetric}, this situation was in fact already encountered in \cite{Wijnholt:2001us}, and it works exactly the same way here.
-Namely the condition $J \wedge G=0$ must be corrected for singular or close-to-singular Calabi-Yau four-folds, but the non-abelian corrections cannot be properly incorporated in this picture.
+As discussed in section \ref{hEinsteinMetric}, such a situation was already encountered in \cite{Wijnholt:2001us}, and it works exactly the same way here.
+Namely the condition $J \wedge G=0$ must be corrected for singular or close-to-singular Calabi-Yau four-folds, when non-abelian degrees of freedom are light, but the non-abelian corrections cannot be properly incorporated in this picture.
 To study physical wave-functions and other properties of the $D$-terms, we must use the Higgs bundle picture, as it is the only picture in which the non-abelian degrees of freedom are properly included.
 We note that this yields another rationale for the strategy of splitting the study of $F$-theory (or $M$-theory, or type I') into local and global models.